tn76com/tn76com.github.io/index.md

 header:
   title: Fully Responsive<br/>Eye-Catching Solutions
   text: >
+    <h2>Web Design and Development</h2> The best of web design and web design inspiration - Providing new designs and web development, and offering the best web solutions for small to medium business.

     For the design and development of any tailored website contact us <br/> Let's get started.
   action: # action button is optional
     label: Find Out More